|

 from proto-Celtic *bod(o)-wid-r, meaning "grave-knower,"

-which derives from the same root (bel-) as Celtic Belenus,
+was derived from the same root (bel) as Celtic Belenus,

-but Bel's character and attributes are different from Belenus.
+but Bel's character and attributes are said to be much different.

-"Fair-headed."
-Welsh name composed of the elements barr
+Welsh name composed of the Celtic elements bàrr

 Welsh unisex name derived from the word brith, meaning